+5% cash back rewards program details.
 As a rewards credit card it is better than plain vanilla 1% cashback cards with its 5% cashback on rotating categories, good for up to $1,500 in purchases each quarter.
-Here are the categories for the rest of 2014:
+Here are the categories through the end of 2015.

 - Select Department Stores